florianbuetow/advent_of_code_2023/README.md

 ./generate_readme_using_docker.sh
 ```

-- This will build the Docker image every time it is run (to avoid caching)
+- This will build the Docker image each time it is run to avoid file caching issues.
-- It will then run the Docker container to execute the `generate_readme.py` script, which generates the `README.md` file and persists it to your local directory.
+- It will then run the Docker container to execute the `generate_readme.py` script, which generates the `README.md` file and overwrites the exiting `README.md` file in your local directory.

 #### 3. Verify the Output